symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 **type**: ``string`` **default**: ``null`` (or ``DynamicRouter::CONTENT_KEY`` when RoutingBundle is enabled)

-The name of the Request attribute which contains the content object.
-This is required when the RoutingBundle is not enabled, otherwise it defaults to ``DynamicRouter::CONTENT_KEY`` (which evaluates to ``contentDocument``).
+The name of the request attribute which contains the content object.
+This is used by the ContentListener to exctract SEO information automatically.
+If the RoutingBundle is present, this defaults to ``DynamicRouter::CONTENT_KEY`` (which evaluates to ``contentDocument``), otherwise you must define this manually or disable the listener.

 sonata_admin_extension
 ~~~~~~~~~~~~~~~~~~~~~~